adamgulyas/adamgulyas/README.md

 # Hello, folks! :wave:

 I'm Adam, a Quantitative Developer/Data Scientist based in Toronto.
-Currently studying FinTech at University of Toronto, I'm focused on predictive analytics and algorithmic trading with ML and AI.
+I'm currently studying FinTech at University of Toronto, focusing on predictive analytics and algorithmic trading with Machine Learning, Natural Language Processing, Deep Learning, and Technical Analysis.

 You can learn more about me on [my website](https://adamgulyas.com) or [LinkedIn](https://linkedin.com/in/adamgulyas).